 Finance & Administration (F&A) provides the human, physical, financial, and informational resources that enable RIT to accomplish its mission of providing a broad range of career-oriented educational programs with the goal of producing innovative, creative graduates who are well-prepared for their chosen careers in a global society.
 We exist to serve the greater good of the university.
+We serve a wide range of customers including the students who attend classes at RIT, the faculty and administrative staff that support those students every day, and the members of the community who use our services.

 At F&A we serve a wide range of customers.
 Our customers are not only the students who attend classes at RIT, but the faculty and administrative staff that support those students every day, and the members of the community who use our services.
 We work to constantly improve the customer experience by focusing on three key areas: making F&A the employer of choice, providing exceptional customer service, and by adopting leading business operations and processes.
 While our customers and businesses vary, continuous effort guided by this strategic direction drives F&A to provide best in class service.